arc-dp2020/arc-dp2020/IVCNZ-2020/ReadMe.md

-### ARC Discovery Project
+### Class Probability-based Visual and Contextual Feature Integration for Image Parsing
-### Deep Learning Architecture with Context Adaptive Features for Image Parsing
+### International Conference on Image and Vision Computing New Zealand (IVCNZ) 2020

 _____________________________________________________________________________________________